legitbox/BDSX-Claim-Pilot/README.md

 # BDSX-Claim-Pilot
 A really robust and simple claiming plugin for BDSX

-# Find problems or want to suggest something, hop on our server on Discord!
+# Find problems or want to suggest something?
+Hop on our server on Discord!
 https://discord.gg/wgzjvP2n4X